Coin-Sack/Coin_Sack_Telegram_Bot/replies/about.md

-## About Coin Sack
+*About Coin Sack*

-_Coin Sack was created with the belief that there need to be stronger, more trustworthy, and more worthwhile projects built throughout the deFi space._
+Coin Sack was created with the belief that there need to be stronger, more trustworthy, and more worthwhile projects built throughout the deFi space

-_We decided to take this into our own hands by launching Coin Sack; a BEP-20 token featuring battle tested tokenomics, an innovative future roadmap, and a trustworthy team that cares for its investors._
+We decided to take this into our own hands by launching Coin Sack; a BEP-20 token featuring battle tested tokenomics, an innovative future roadmap, and a trustworthy team that cares for its investors

-**CS token features:**
+CS token features:
 - 100 billion token total supply / 3 decimal fungibility (WE CAN ACTUALLY HIT $1)
 - 15% Buy Fees / 20% Sell Fees
     - 8% / 10% contributed to buyback war chest